-FBAR is a Report of Foreign Bank and Financial Accounts – otherwise known as a “FinCEN 114 form.”
-The form must be filed each year by June 30th (April 15th starting in 2017 for the 2016 FBAR) by electronic submission.
+FBAR is a Report of Foreign Bank and Financial Accounts – otherwise known as a “FinCEN 114 form.
 Unlike the tax return, the FBAR is submitted directly to the Department of Treasury.

 It does not matter whether you reside in the United States or overseas.
 The FBAR reporting requirement is required of all US taxpayers, including US citizens, Legal Permanent Residents, and Foreign Nationals subject to US tax such as H1B, L-1, E-2 and other US visa holders who meet the Substantial Presence Test.

 This summary designed to assist you in filing the FBAR (otherwise known as the FinCEN Form 114 or TD 90.22-1).

 While the Form is not necessarily difficult to file, there are numerous pitfalls to consider before filing.

 When you file an FBAR directly, you are making a proactive representation to the IRS, and as International Tax Attorneys we do not recommend making a proactive representation to the IRS unless you have counsel.

 Nevertheless, as entrepreneurs ourselves, we understand that many “Do It Yourselfers” will want to tackle this form without counsel.
 To that end, we have prepared our own set of basic instructions.

 While they not account for all potential issues you may face, they may help you understand factors to considers, and steps to take in filing the Form.